-With respect to the items tested, the results of those procedures disclosed no instances of noncompliance with the requirements listed in the first paragraph of this report.
+With respect to the items tested, the results of those procedures disclosed no material instances of noncompliance with the requirements listed in the second paragraph of this report.
 With respect to items not tested, nothing came to our attention that caused us to believe that the City of Arnold, Missouri had not complied, in all material respects, with those requirements.
+However, the results of our procedures disclosed immaterial instances of noncompliance with those requirements, which are described in the accomanying Schedule of Findings and Questioned Costs.